-- e.
+- c.
+Remove the packing cup gasket. - d.
+Clean and inspect all parts, replacing as needed. - e.
 Refer to the drawing for the proper orientation of the packing cups and rings.
-Note: the bottom ring pair differs from the upper three pairs. - f.
-Install the gasket and top three packing cups, packing ring pairs and O-rings per the drawing. - Install the bottom packing cup with its O-ring and T/T packing ring pair. - h.
+Note: the bottom ring pair differs from the upper three pairs. - Install the gasket and top three packing cups, packing ring pairs and O-rings per the drawing. - g.
+Install the bottom packing cup with its O-ring and T/T packing ring pair. - h.
 Install the packing spacer and gland, then secure by tightening the bolts evenly.